The localization of orthogonal calculus with respect to homology: Introduction

 \subsection{Applications}

 We envision that the applications of this local version of orthogonal calculus are vast.
-For example, computations of rational derivatives of functors in orthogonal calculus have been of interest in differential topology recently, see e.g., \cite{KRW2021}, and a full understanding of the Weiss tower of ${\sf BO}(-)$ has been achieved in $v_n$-periodic homotopy theory through complex computations of Arone \cite{Ar02} using compuations of Arone and Mahowald \cite{AroneMahowald}.
-A compelling application of the local orthogonal calculus would be to recast these computations in a new light.
-In the last part of this paper we give a number of intial applications of the theory.
+For example, extending the rational computations of \cite{ALV2, Ar09, KRW2021} to higher chromatic height or another perspective on the full understanding of the Weiss tower of $\sf{BO}(-)$ in $v_n$-periodic homotopy theory achieved by Arone \cite{Ar02} using computations of Arone and Mahowald \cite{AroneMahowald}.

-By considering the acyclics of a localization with respect to a homology theory, Bousfield \cite{BousfieldLocalSpectra} described a lattice of localizations built from \emph{Bousfield classes}--equivalences classes of acyclics.
-A similar lattice exists for nullity classes of nullifications at based spaces, see, e.g., \cite{FarjounCellular}.
-This has a number of repercussions for the localization of orthogonal calculus.
-We prove a more general result that the stated theorem below, see Theorem \ref{thm: BF classes iff towers}.
+Very little of our results use the fact that the target category is based spaces or spectra.
+The largest hurdle to having a theory of localizations of orthogonal calculus with target any (simplicial cofibrantly generated) model category is the development of orthogonal calculus in this realm.
+We hope that our expos\'{e} of orthogonal calculus with target space a localization of spaces or spectra will motivate the construction of orthogonal calculus based on more general homotopy theories such as arbitrary model categories or $\infty$-categories.

+In the last part of this paper, we give several initial applications, of which we survey here.